Open Access for Palgrave Macmillan Books

-In a Springer Nature white paper we found that publishing an open access ebook with us can lead to seven times more downloads, 50% more citations, and ten times more online mentions on average than publishing a book through the traditional non-open access route (see 'The OA Effect' and 'Diversifying readership through open access' white papers).
+Publishing an open access ebook with us can lead to 10 times more downloads, 2.4 times more citations, and 10 times more online mentions on average than publishing a book through the traditional non-open access route (see 'The OA Effect' and 'Diversifying readership through open access' white papers).

 In addition to SpringerLink, your open access book or chapter will be hosted and indexed by our partner platforms and indexers to enhance the visibility and discoverability of your work.

 Open access books can have a more geographically diverse readership, reaching 61% more countries on average than non-open access books.

 Open access encourages a wider readership for scholarly books, especially in regions where readers would not be able to afford a print edition of the book.

 Publishing an open access book can also facilitate interdisciplinary collaboration and help develop a greater understanding of the research outside the traditional academic community.

 To have an impact on society and culture

 Do you want your work to have an impact on the research community and on policy makers?
 Publishing a peer-reviewed open access book means that the research can travel further and faster.